remotion-dev/template-still/README.md

 - Specify the ID of the composition you want to render after the `/`.
 You can edit the compositions in `src/Video.tsx`.
 - Add either a `.png` or a `.jpeg` extension depending on which image format you want.
--
+- You can add input props to your React component by adding query strings: `?title=Hello+World&description=foobar` will pass `{"title": "Hello World", "description": "foo bar"}` to the component.

+### Caching

+In `server/config.ts`, you can configure three types of caching:

+- `"filesystem"`, the default, will cache generated images locally.
+This is a good way of caching if you host the server on a non-ephemereal platform and have enough storage.
+- `"none"` will disable all caching and calculate all images on the fly.

+- `"s3-bucket"` will cache images in a S3 bucket.
+If you choose this option, you need to provide `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables containing AWS credential which have permission of reading and writing to S3 as well as configure a bucket name and region in `server/config.ts`.

 ### Deploy to Heroku

-If you want to deploy this project to Heroku, you need to add the [Puppeteer Buildpack](https://github.com/jontewks/puppeteer-heroku-buildpack) first.
-Go to the settings of your Heroku app and under `Buildpacks`, add `https://github.com/jontewks/puppeteer-heroku-buildpack.git` as a buildpack, **then reorder the buildpacks so that the Puppeteer buildpack is first.**
+To deploy the server to Heroku, you need to add the Google Chrome Buildpack.
+Go to the settings of your Heroku app and in the `Buildpacks` section, add `https://github.com/heroku/heroku-buildpack-google-chrome` as a buildpack.

+### Deploy to DigitalOcean

+The easiest way to deploy to DigitalOcean is to use the dockerized image and run it on the DigitalOcean App Platform.
+Go to https://cloud.digitalocean.com/apps/new and connect your Github repository and deploy the

+### Serverless

+Our serverless solution is a work in progress and will be released later in 2021.

 ## Docs